wp-staging/wp-staging/readme.txt

 * Enh: Add page loader for each page of the user interface. #3142
 * Enh: Add new upgrade buttons to header and license page. #3135
 * Enh: Add more information like database name to system information. #3125
-* Enh: Avoid scanning of excluded directories during the push process. #3049
+* Enh: Avoid scanning of excluded directories during the push and backup process. #3049
 * Fix: Fatal error on old WordPress 4.4.32 due to using of get_current_network_id(). #3174
 * Fix: Base prefix wrongly replaced for users and usermeta tables in views when creating backup of views in multisite subsite. #3128
 * Fix: Prevent error while directory listing protection due to open_basedir restriction. #3180